-During the first quarter of 2009, our operations provided results that exceeded those experienced during the first quarter of 2008.
-The increase in first quarter 2009 results were driven primarily by our marketing segment, which benefited from a favorable contango crude oil market structure and favorable LPG margins.
-Additional key items impacting the first quarter of 2009 include:
+During the first six months of 2009, all three of our segments provided favorable operating results, particularly our marketing segment which benefited from the mark-to-market of certain derivative contracts, a favorable contango crude oil market structure; and favorable LPG margins.
+Additional key items impacting operating results during the first six months of 2009 include:

-Contributions to earnings from the acquisition of Rainbow Pipe Line Company, Ltd. ("Rainbow"), which was completed in May 2008 for consideration of approximately \$687 million and higher average pipeline tariff rates.

-- Equity compensation plan expense of approximately \$11 million for the first quarter of 2009 compared to \$6 million for the corresponding prior year period.
-The increased expense is primarily the result of an increase in unit price for the first three months of 2009 compared to a decrease in unit price for the first three months of 2008. - · The issuance of 5,750,000 limited partner units at \$36.90 per unit for net proceeds of approximately \$210 million.
+- Contributions to earnings from (i) mid-year 2008 adjustments in pipeline tariff rates and (ii) the acquisition of Rainbow Pipe Line Company, Ltd. ("Rainbow") in May 2008, offset partially by the impact of tarriff settlements in 2009. - · Increased earnings from expansion projects and acquisitions completed within our facilities segment. - Equity compensation plan expense of approximately \$30 million for the six months of 2009 compared to \$24 million for the corresponding prior year period.
+The increased expense primarily resulted from an increase in unit price for the first six months of 2009 compared to a decrease in unit price for the first six months of 2008. - The issuance of 5,750,000 limited partner units at \$36.90 per unit for net proceeds of approximately \$210 million in March 2009. - The issuance of \$350 million of senior notes for net proceeds of approximately \$347 million in April 2009.

-Internal Growth Projects
+Internal Growth Projects and Acquisitions